How To Read The Preliminary Title Report

 * Property which is resold in 90 days or less by the seller from the time of their acquisition is not eligible for FHA financing.
-Conventional generally is OK, but will be subject to scrutiny when reviewing the appraisal.
+Conventional loans are generally OK, but will be subject to scrutiny when reviewing the appraisal.

 * Properties resold between 91-180 days are eligible for FHA, but will require a 2nd appraisal if the price is above 100% of the price paid by the seller.
 Invoices may also be required to justify the increase in value.

 * Abatements should be reviewed cautiously as some may take time to clear.
 More often than not it will take much longer than a 30 day escrow would allow.

 * Multiple sellers may hold up closing as some are not readily available, make sure escrow has all contact information for setting up signing appointments.